HL7/fhir-subscription-backport-ig/input/pagecontent/actors.md

 Note that when using subscriptions, the FHIR server combines the roles of publisher and information distributor.
 Some arrangements of the 'publish and subscribe' pattern describe separate agents for the two roles.
 This specification makes no recommendations towards the internal architecture of server implementations.

+Note that the server may elect to manage subscriptions directly or allow clients to manage their own subscriptions.
+For more details, see [Managing Subscriptions](components.html#managing-subscriptions).

 ### Client

 **Client** refers to the FHIR application or applications acting as the subscriber.
 This includes the responsibilities of acting as a FHIR client (to create a Subscription) and receiving notifications on a supported channel.